 Healthcare was inching toward a digital transformation well before the COVID-19 pandemic necessitated the shift.
 The global health crisis accelerated the pace of digital innovation, advancing virtual care, reinforcing the need for interoperability across platforms and locations, and demonstrating the power of remote collaboration.

-This inevitably moved us toward wider adoption of healthcare digital signage, as hospitals cannot advance digital transformation without digital signage that delivers the right messages to the right people at the right time.
+Today, we benefit from that accelerated innovation.
+Perhaps the most visible example is the wider adoption of healthcare digital signage.
+Hospitals cannot advance digital transformation without digital signage that delivers the right messages to the right people at the right time.
 Clear, concise communication within and across teams is vital, as is communication with hospital visitors.

 Wayfinding: Guiding the patient journey